Learning Outcomes

 When Is an Accountant’s Report Required?

 A firm must obtain an accountant’s report if, at any time during its accounting period, it has held or received client money, or operated a joint account or a client’s own account as signatory.
-The requirement also applies to firms that have ceased holding client money during the period.
+This includes firms that ceased holding client money mid‑period.
+The requirement applies even if client money was held briefly or in small amounts, unless an exemption applies.

 Key Term: accounting period